Andi Deris: Helloween and solo career (1993–present)

 In 1993, Helloween was undergoing lineup changes.
 Gone was Ingo Schwichtenberg, replaced by ex-Gamma Ray drummer Uli Kusch, and Michael Kiske, replaced by Deris.
 The new lineup recorded Master of the Rings.
 Deris immediately became a songwriter for the band, resulting in tunes like "Why?", "Perfect Gentleman" and "In the Middle of a Heartbeat".
 The Time of the Oath in 1996 further lifted up the band's album sales, culminating in a world tour and a concert DVD along with double-CD live album, High Live, set from three concerts in Spain and Italy.
 While Helloween would go on a break, Deris would record his first solo album, Come In from the Rain.
 Deris sang and played guitar, accompanied by Peter Idera (guitar), Ralph Maison (drums and backing vocals), and Gisbert Royder (bass).

 In 1998, Helloween recorded Better Than Raw in Tenerife, Spain, where he currently lives.

 In 1999, Helloween released the cover album Metal Jukebox and Deris' second solo album, Done by Mirrors (released in Japan; released 2000 in other parts of the world due to record company conflicts), featuring Deris once again on vocals and guitars, Don Pupillo on lead guitar, Maison and Royder.
 Helloween's The Dark Ride also came in 2000.

 After the supporting tour for The Dark Ride, Helloween fired Roland Grapow and Uli Kusch.
 Rabbit Don't Come Easy would be released in 2003, featuring the band's first tour in the United States since 1989.
 In 2005, Keeper of the Seven Keys: The Legacy was released.
 The first single and video was Deris' song "Mrs. God".
 For the first time in the band's history, there was a duet, with Candice Night of Blackmore's Night, in the song "Light the Universe".
 It was the second single and the second video for the album.
 A live double-DVD video with documentary and live double-CD was released in February 2007.

 Helloween completed their twelfth studio album Gambling with the Devil, released on 23 October 2007.
 "As Long as I Fall", the first single, was released in early September and available only via download (save for Japan, where it was released on CD).
 Since then, Helloween also released Unarmed – Best of 25th Anniversary (2009), 7 Sinners (2010), Straight Out of Hell (2013), and My God-Given Right (2015).
 A new solo album was also released, called Million-Dollar Haircuts on Ten-Cent Heads, in November 2013.

 Personal life

 Deris has a son born in 1990 or 1991.
-Since 1996, he has resided in Tenerife, Spain.
+Since 1996, he has resided in Tenerife, Canary Islands, Spain.

-Guest appearances

-Deris provided lead vocals for the song "To the Quasar", from Ayreon's 2000 album Universal Migrator Part 2: Flight of the Migrator.

-He also appears in the Rage album, Soundchaser, in the song "Falling from Grace, Pt.
-1: Wake the Nightmares".

-The German Rock Stars has Andi singing on the song "Wings of Freedom".